In 2011, 23.4% of men vs. 17.9% of women got the minimum recommended amount of physical activity

 We’re not looking for all people to emulate Jack Lalanne and Jillian Michaels here.
 The First Lady is working hard to get people moving through the Let’s Move campaign.
 This is a start, but needs pushing and social networking.

 You can start by adopting walking meetings at work, or inviting a neighbor to walk with you in the morning.
-You can take the stairs at work at encourage your colleagues to do the same.
-Wear a self-tracking device: these can help you become more self-aware of moving and taking those extra steps required to meet a daily goal.
+You can take the stairs at work and encourage your colleagues to do the same.
+Wear a self-tracking device: These can help you become more self-aware of moving and taking those extra steps required to meet a daily goal.